mianhamza28/Kubernetes/Understanding Node Affinity /README.md

-## Check out the video below for Day12 👇

 ## Beyond Node Selectors: Introducing Affinity 🚀

 Node Selectors are great for basic pod placement based on node labels.
 But what if you need more control over where your pods land?
 Enter **Node Affinity**!
 This feature offers advanced capabilities to fine-tune pod scheduling in your Kubernetes cluster.